MaximevdHeijden/PNM-RFB-electrode/README.md

             pip install -r requirements.txt

       •	numba.errors.
 This error cannot be solved by installing packages, but by disabling the module.
 Follow the path openpnm->algorithms->InvasionPercolation and comment out "from numba.errors import NumbaPendingDeprecationWarning".\
       •     Boundary conditions issue.
-When the program can is ran, the following error can pop up: "Another boundary condition was detected in some of the locations recieved".
+When the program can is ran, the following error can pop up: "Another boundary condition was detected in some of the locations received".
 The solution is to comment out an if-loop.
 Follow the path
 OpenPNM->Algorithm->generic_transport and go the function “def_set_BC” and comment out the following if-loop "if np.intersect1d(pores, BC_locs).size".

 6. Now the codes should work.